Sunday, March 20

 The pink dogwood is known as the “Chief” of the dogwood family and can reach heights of up to 25 feet and can spread to widths of up to 15 feet.
 The dogwood is very popular along driveways, walkways and lining yard boundaries between neighbors or buildings.

 Dogwoods give off an amazing feeling, a feeling of peace and gentleness because of the way they grow.
-The dogwood tree grows so formed and uniformed as if they were all the same but they aren’t.
-Dogwoods look great lining a driveway and definitely stand out among all the other trees when spring comes.
+The dogwood tree grew so formed and uninformed as if they were all the same, but they aren’t.
+Dogwoods look great lining a driveway and stand out among all the other trees when spring comes.

-The only problem with the dogwood is that it is very susceptible of diseases and illnesses just like other trees.
-Always check your dogwood tree frequently for any bugs or mildew and if seen treat it immediately in order to keep your tree looking healthy and thriving for a long time to come.
+The only problem with the dogwood is that it is very susceptible to diseases and illnesses just like other trees.
+Always check your dogwood tree frequently for any bugs or mildew and if seen treat it immediately to keep your tree looking healthy and thriving for a long time to come.